Author: Livia Popa, Oana Vanta

 Based on the strong association between stroke and the epidemiological risk factors, any improvements in hypertension diagnosis and treatment would have an impact on reducing stroke disease burden, and similar approaches to other risk factors such as tobacco use, diabetes mellitus, body mass index, and alcohol use may also be useful .

-- In the beginning, initial investments to address these challenges could be small.
-For example, tobacco prices could be increased to reduce the cardiovascular disease burden.
+- In the beginning, the initial investments needed to address these challenges could be small (e.g., tobacco prices could be increased to reduce the cardiovascular disease burden.

 - For secondary prevention, the polypill – a single pill with a combination of an antihypertensive, a lipid-lowering agent, and an antiplatelet agent – would improve adherence and reduce costs .

-Without adequate resourcing and a transnational organizing framework for developing and implementing targeted and sustained interventions, economic development alone is insufficient to reduce the absolute number of stroke-related deaths .
+Without proper resourcing and a transnational organizing framework for developing and implementing targeted and sustained interventions, economic development alone is insufficient to reduce the absolute number of stroke-related deaths .

 Is any of this reliable?
 Limitations and conclusions.